Skip to Main Content

 After you apply to UNF:

-• Complete your SSAR with your high school and/or college transcripts.
+• Create an account and complete your SSAR with your high school transcripts.

 • Submit and link your SSAR to your application.